plastic-labs/honcho/README.md

 cases where extra personalization or information about the `User` is necessary.

-A developer's application can treat Honcho as an oracle to the `User` and consult with it when necessary.
+A developer's application can treat Honcho as an oracle to the `User` and consult it when necessary.
 Some examples of how to leverage the Dialectic API include:

 - Asking Honcho for a theory-of-mind insight about the `User`